Start My Answer

 Respond to a Speedy Cash lawsuit

-If you never received the court papers and a default judgment was entered against you, try filing a Motion to Set Aside Judgment, along with an Answer, to give yourself a chance to fight back against the case.
+If you never received the court papers and a default judgment was entered against you, try filing a Motion to Set Aside Judgment, along with an Answer, to give yourself a chance to fight back against the debt collection case.

 Let’s consider an example.